Helmut Hofer

 and the 2013 Heinz Hopf Prize.
-Since 2009, he is a faculty member at the Institute for Advanced Study in Princeton, New Jersey.
+Since 2009, he has been a faculty member at the Institute for Advanced Study in Princeton, New Jersey.
 He currently works on symplectic geometry, dynamical systems, and partial differential equations.
 His contributions to the field include Hofer geometry.
 Hofer was elected to the American Academy of Arts and Sciences in 2020.

 He was an invited speaker at the International Congress of Mathematicians (ICM) in 1990 in Kyoto and a plenary speaker at the ICM in 1998 in Berlin.

 He is currently an editor of Annals of Mathematics.